Below are some frequent topics related to using the Form Builder module in Slate.

 Should I use mapped or unmapped fields?

 Do you want to save and store this data on the student record?
 If yes, map it to a system field.

-You might consider using unmapped form fields for things like "Will you be joining us for lunch?" on an event form.
-This is an example of data that you're interested in collecting that can be stored with the specific form rather than in the student record.
+On an event form, you might consider using unmapped form fields for things like "Will you be joining us for lunch?".
+This is an example of data that you're interested in collecting that can be stored with a specific form rather than in the student record.

 Did you overwrite the system prompts and modify your list?
-If so, make sure you do not have any extra spaces after the prompt values.
+If so, ensure you do not have extra spaces after the prompt values.
 This prevents the values from saving in the form.
-Don't worry, you haven't lost this data—it was still storing within Slate; you just could not see it on the form.
+Don't worry; you haven't lost this data—it was still stored in Slate; you could not see it on the form.

 Is your field unmapped?
 Did you assign it an export key?
 When you have an unmapped form field, you will not see the field as a merge option unless you have added the key (lowercase, no spaces!).

 How do I capture Parent Email on my inquiry form?